 (2) or potential blood-brain barrier dysfunctions increase the dilution of CSF Aβ into peripheral compartments (Erickson & Banks 2013).

 The OSM produces useful explanations with new causal components neither included in ACH nor in ACH*.
-On the basis of OSM, cognitive impairment can precede amyloid biomarker positivity despite later progression to Alzheimer’s dementia., Oligomers seem to form to some degree prior to plaques, so we could have high CSF Aβ without much plaquing.
+On the basis of OSM, cognitive impairment can precede amyloid biomarker positivity despite later progression to Alzheimer’s dementia.
+Oligomers seem to form to some degree prior to plaques, so we could have high CSF Aβ without much plaquing.

-Juxtaposing OSM with ACH and ACH* shows some explanatory agreement.
+Juxtaposing OSM with ACH and ACH* shows some robustness.
 Each model—ACH, ACH*, and OSM’s agree that Aβ is an important factor in Alzheimer’s disease, but they do not posit the same causal relations.

 However, the robust explanation, which has to do with the causal role of Aβ in Alzheimer’s, doesn’t result from using different models to explain a result.
 Rather, these models are refined in relation to the converging and diverging results in biomarker measures.